dekuNukem/traffic-cone-film-scanning/README.md

 ### Dust Management

-We have many potential surfaces for dust (table, film, glass), so it is crucial to be as clean as possible.
+We have a few potential surfaces for dust, so it is crucial to be as clean as possible.

 #### WEAR GLOVES